Lorez Alexandria: Impulse! Records

 In 1964 Alexandria moved to Los Angeles in pursuit of further opportunities to perform in clubs and record, quickly becoming a featured vocalist at venues including the Parisian Room and Marla's Memory Lane.
 She signed to Impulse!, a jazz label, was anticipated to be her jump onto the national stage after seven years of working with independent labels at King and Argo.

 Alexandria's 1964 album Alexandria the Great, her first on Impulse!, was produced by Bob Thiele.
 Pianist Wynton Kelly accompanied her, with Paul Horn and Bud Shank alternating on flute, Victor Feldman on vibraphone, Ray Crawford on guitar, Paul Chambers on bass and Jimmy Cobb on drums.
-Her rhythmic and melodic interpretation of the lyric on "Somewhere Over the Rainbow" redefined the texture of the composition and reflected her ability to make well-known songs her own.
+Her rhythmic and melodic interpretation of the lyric on "Over the Rainbow" redefined the texture of the composition and reflected her ability to make well-known songs her own.

 Her second album on Impulse!, More of the Great Lorez Alexandria, was released later in 1964 and produced by Tutti Camarata.
 Shortly thereafter, though, her relationship with the label ended in the midst of a decision by the headquarters of ABC Records that vocal music should be housed on the pop side of the company.